From idea to investment: essential legal steps for startup founders

 Reverse vesting is not a sign of mistrust.
 It is a signal that you are serious about fairness and long-term commitment, which is exactly what future investors will want to see.

-3. Secure IP ownership and licensing rights from day one
+Secure IP ownership, licensing rights and know-how from day one

 For many startups, particularly in the biotechnology, medtech and deeptech sectors, their most valuable asset is intellectual property (IP).